 Corruption is another driver of kidnapping in Nigeria.
 In the year 2014, Nigeria ranked 136 out of 174 on the list of the surveyed nations alongside with Cameroon, Iran, Kyrgyzstan, Lebanon, and Russia.
 That is to say that Nigeria was the 38th most corrupt country in the world in 2014 according to Transparency international ranking.

 The members of the political class in Nigeria are known for high embezzlement of the public fund for their individual or personal use.
 Because of the level of embezzlement being carried out by this class, some of the youths in the country are being compelled to kidnap members of the class to get some money from them through paying of ransom.
-You can go through the topic on corruption in Nigeria to know more on the level of this menace in the country.

 Another phase is that because corruption is high in the country, men see kidnapping in the country as a game and nothing bad.
 This concept adds to the increasing number of kidnapping in the country.

 Some men do not feel happy when they see others progressing in life.
 This is a major problem among the Igbo tribe of the country, Nigeria.
 Some men who are not doing well financially sometimes ask themselves questions on why the other person should progress more than them.
-When this category of people feels very bad on the progress of the other, the next is to make plans on how to bring down the other.
-This sometimes led to kidnapping of the innocent man who does not know that the other is planning badly for him.
-The kidnapped in this kind of situation sometimes die in the hands of the kidnappers.
+When this category of people feels very bad about the progress of the other, the next is to make plans on how to bring down the other.
+This sometimes led to the kidnapping of the innocent man who does not know that the other is planning badly for him.
+The abducted in this kind of situation sometimes die in the hands of the kidnappers.

-High quest for Money
+High quest for money

-The Effects of kidnapping in Nigeria
+The effects of kidnapping in Nigeria